-Before creating an adapter for an individual widget instance, the widget loader collects all required information and bundles it into an environment object.
+Before creating an adapter, the widget loader collects all required information and bundles it into an environment object.
 The environment has the following properties:

-HTMLElementmeant to receive all of the widget's user interface.
-If the adapter uses a templating system, the instantiated HTML template should be appended to this anchor.
-Before passing the element to the adapter, the widget loader sets the ID-attribute to the widget ID, which is useful to identify a widget instance within the DOM.
-The widget loader also adds a CSS class which should be used by the widget's stylesheet to restrict style definitions to the widget.
-If necessary, widgets or adapters may manipulate DOM outside of their anchor, for example to show an popup-like overlay.
-If they do, they are responsible for cleanup, and they should never modify the DOM of other widgets.
+anchorElementis a standard HTMLElement meant to contain all widget view UI.
+If the adapter uses a templating system, the instantiated template should be appended to this anchor.
+It automatically gets assigned an ID matching the widget ID, which is useful to identify a widget within the DOM, and a CSS class which should be used to restrict styles to the widget.
+If necessary, Widgets may manipulate DOM outside of their anchor, for example to show an overlay.
+But if they do, they are responsible for cleanup, and they should never modify the DOM of other widgets.

 The Widget Adapter API

-create must implement the following three methods, to support creation and destruction of controller and view:
+All widget adapters must implement the following four methods, to support creation and destruction of controller and view:

 nullis passed as the second parameter.
 In this case, it is up to the widget adapter to decide if the anchor should be added to the DOM anyway, usually based on whether the type is widget or activity.

 domAttachTo, this method is used to remove the view from the containing widget area, temporarily or permanently.
 The widget adapter may teardown the template completely, or keep it "warm" for reattachment.
 LaxarJS may ask widget adapters to detach their DOM and later to attach it again, for example to suspend the widget views within a popup window.

 destroy: called only once when a widget instance is removed, usually because the user is navigating away from a page.
 It is not guaranteed that any of the other methods has been called at this point in time, but destroy is supposed to tidy up everything that has been done at this point in time.